 Credit Contracts.
 We use either the ISDA Credit Default Swap Standard discounted cash flow model that utilizes observable default probabilities and recovery rates as inputs to determine the fair value of credit default swaps.
 These are reflected in Level 2.
-In addition, we have a limited number of credit default swaps that are valued using broker quotes.
+In addition, we have total return swaps and a limited number of credit default swaps that are valued using broker quotes.
 These are reflected within Level 3.